doctrine/orm/docs/en/reference/metadata-drivers.rst

 -  **Attributes** (AttributeDriver)
 -  **PHP Code in files or static functions** (PhpDriver)

-They will be removed in 3.0, make sure to avoid them.

 Something important to note about the above drivers is they are all an intermediate step to the same end result.
 The mapping information is populated to ``Doctrine\ORM\Mapping\ClassMetadata``